herf/spdurl/README.md

 var dec = spdurl.decodeSPD(enc);
 ```

+We can optionally add metadata, here with a date, location, and a name (now 132 bytes):

+	spd1,380,10,uwi,4,uJuIuI4m68488W_h-38t7c6S6J5A3i4M4G4G3N1u0Hx-w0v0uwuFtmr-qsp2ohncrBvsxz2j,d1601573778,ni1Studio%20Sample,l34:-118.5

 #### Features (and Limits)

-* Values are stored with 18 bits of precision (so they use three bytes once base64 encoded)
+* Values are stored with 12 bits of precision, gamma-encoded (they use two bytes once base64 encoded)
-* All values share a single exponent (a power of two)
+* All values share a single exponent
+* Values are gamma-encoded to enhance the precision of smaller values
 * Samples are uniformly spaced by wavelength, but any wavelength range is allowed (e.g., visible light is 380-780nm)
-* Values are gamma-encoded to enhance the precision of smaller values
-* A web-safe base64 is used (RFC 4648), and we do not require padding
+* A web-safe base64 is used (RFC 4648)
 * No limits on size are provided, however some browsers will discard more than 2KB.

 #### Metadata

 * The "kind" of SPD can be indicated using a dictionary of types (for instance "uW/cm^2" is called "uwi")
-* The time/date a sample was made can be stored using UNIX UTC time (1s precision)
-* Optional: location, name of sample
+* Optional metadata: location, name of sample, date
 * A version number for future revisions

 #### Compression rate

-This method is rather simple, but even against sophisticated compression algorithms (e.g., zstd), this library produces encodings that can be 20-50% smaller.
+This method is rather simple, but even against sophisticated compression algorithms (e.g., zstd), this library produces encodings that can be half the size.

 For instance, given 401 values from an LED (380-780nm):

-* Compressing 401 values with zstd: 2120 bytes (base64 encoded)
+* Compressing 401 values with zstd: 2120 bytes (base64 encoded), which doesn't work in all browsers
-* This method: 1206 bytes
+* This method: 804 bytes, which is a valid URL

-#### Future revisions/TODO

-We will make changes to allow more flexible metadata encoding (optional values like location), and we may compress dates and other types also.

 #### Languages/environments